Home > Business > Commercial > Negotiate: a structured approach, an adapted attitude

 Share this page :

-Fundamental in the sales profession, the art of negotiation is a skill that requires subtlety and mastery.
-For ORSYS, Jean-Claude Sattonnay, expert trainer and consultant in business organization, outlines the stages of a well-conducted negotiation, particularly with regard to the health context and the era of distancing that results from it.
+Fundamental to the sales profession, the art of negotiation is a skill that requires subtlety and mastery.
+For ORSYS, Jean-Claude Sattonnay, expert trainer and consultant in business organisation, outlines the stages of a well-executed negotiation, particularly in the light of the health context and the resulting era of distance learning.

-Negotiation is a process of communication and exchanges between at least two parties and whose object concerns the organization of a relationship or the resolution of a problem between them.
+Negotiation is a process of communication and exchange between at least two parties, the purpose of which is to organise a relationship or resolve an issue between them.

-The negotiation process is therefore part of either a cooperative relationship between the parties or a competitive relationship.
-During a negotiation, an alternation between these two types of relationships can occur.
+The negotiation process is therefore either a cooperative relationship between the parties or a competitive one.
+During a negotiation, these two types of relationship may alternate.

-In commercial negotiations, several central or influential elements must be taken into account: an analyzed environment, an adapted methodology, assertive behavior, factual communication, an updated legal framework and of course one or more specified issues.
+In commercial negotiations, a number of central or influential factors need to be taken into account: an analysed environment, an appropriate methodology, assertive behaviour, factual communication, an up-to-date legal framework and, of course, one or more specified issues.

-It is useful to remember that each negotiator has his own objectives, divergent from those of the other party, and that, thanks to convergence arguments, the result obtained must satisfy mutual interests.
-We are therefore in a relationship of interdependence which underlies the fact that each party, a priori, needs the other.
+It is useful to remember that each negotiator has his own objectives, which differ from those of the other party, and that, thanks to arguments of convergence, the result obtained must satisfy the reciprocal interests.
+We are therefore in a relationship of interdependence which underlies the fact that each party a priori needs the other.

-A consensus must be found, which implies that, from the start of the negotiation, each of the parties agrees with the notion of concession or compensation.
+A consensus must be reached, which means that, from the outset of the negotiation, each of the parties must be in agreement with the notion of a concession or quid pro quo.

 • Build